What is a 911 operator?

 911 operator career path

-Beyond this, there may be opportunities to move into administrative or executive roles within emergency services or public safety organizations, such as a director of communications or emergency services coordinator.
-These roles involve more strategic planning, policy development, and coordination with other emergency service agencies.
+With extensive experience, some may move into higher-level positions such as director of communications or emergency services coordinator.
+These roles involve strategic planning, policy development, and coordinating with other emergency service agencies.

 Similar job titles